dkorpel/dconf/dconf24/slides.md

 -----------------------------------------------------------
 # Deadline missed?
 * No, GC only pauses threads it knows
-* Audio thread is already 'detached'
+* Audio thread is already detached
 * What if we want to load a sample in audioCallback?
 * `std.file` uses GC 😲
 * But Reference Counting wouldn't have helped